Keele station

-Keele is a subway station on Line 2 Bloor–Danforth of the Toronto subway in Toronto, Ontario, Canada.
+Keele is a Toronto subway station on Line 2 Bloor–Danforth in Toronto, Ontario, Canada.
 It is located just north of Bloor Street West on the east side of Keele Street.
 The station opened in 1966 and was the western terminus of the line until 1968.

 History

 When the Bloor–Danforth line was opened in 1966 from Keele to Woodbine station, the Bloor streetcar line was dramatically shortened.
 It now traveled east from Jane Loop only as far as Keele station; at the eastern end of the line, a separate Danforth streetcar was established, from Woodbine station to Luttrell Loop.

 On May 11, 1968, the Bloor and Danforth streetcars were both eliminated when the subway extensions west to and east to were opened.
-During this initial two-year period the trolleybuses and streetcars serving the station used separate loops (both within the fare-paid area), one near each of the station's entrances, so that passengers transferring between streetcars and trolleybuses had to walk along the subway platform.
+During this initial two-year period, the trolley buses and streetcars serving the station used separate loops (both within the fare-paid area), one near each of the station's entrances, so that passengers transferring between streetcars and trolleybuses had to walk along the subway platform.
 While the main (Keele Street) entrance and trolleybus loop had escalators up to the platform, the east (parking lot and Indian Grove) entrance and streetcar loop were provided with a moving ramp leading up to what is now the eastbound subway platform.
 After streetcar service to the station ended in 1968, the streetcar loop property was redeveloped and the moving ramp was sealed off.
 The former trolleybus loop is still used, by buses.

 Installation of two elevators to make the station fully accessible commenced in August 2019.
 The construction was completed in July 2021, with Keele becoming the TTC's 53rd accessible station.